 All About The Jung Personality Test

-The Jung Personality Test, also known as the Jung Typology Test or the Briggs Myers' Test is a manifestation of Carl Jung's and Isabel Briggs Myers's personality type theories.
+The Jung Personality Test, also known as the Jung Typology Test or the Myers Briggs Test, manifests Carl Jung's and Isabel Myers Briggs personality type theories.
 Upon taking the test, you are categorized into one of the 16 preset Jung personality types.
-This method is becoming more useful by the day as various individuals, employers, and students use the Jung personality test to determine their tendencies in relationships, find potential employees with desirable characteristics, and explore their future career path.
-If you need help on your growth journey, contact one of our trained therapists at BetterHelp; only when you have a deep understanding of your personality traits will you be able to enhance your strengths and go on a journey of personal growth.
+People can use the Jung personality test to determine their tendencies in relationships, find potential employees with desirable characteristics, and explore their future career paths.
+When you have a deep understanding of your personality traits, you can enhance your strengths and go on a journey of personal growth.

 How Do I Find Out About My Jung Personality Type?

-That is not to say that you cannot discover your Jung personality type without spending extra cash - there are free versions online for you to try.
-Informal organizations often upload these, so it is not guaranteed that psychologists are behind all of their claims.
+That is not to say that you cannot discover your Jung personality type without spending extra cash.
+There are free versions online, but keep in mind that these are often from informal organizations, so there is no guarantee that psychologists back up their claims.
 Also, they do not assess your personality to the extent that paid versions do.
-The free ones only consist of a few generalized questions and diagnose your Jung personality type based on those few.
-This does not result in an accurate verdict.
+The free tests usually consist of a few generalized questions to diagnose your Jung personality type, which can result in an inaccurate verdict.
 Some offer a more in-depth survey but require further action (such as creating an account, payment, etc.) before allowing you to view your results.

 What Are The Jung Personality Types?

 Suppose you look at the 16 Jung personality types.
 In that case, you may be baffled by their cryptic names - they are composed of four capital letters, each with a clear meaning developed throughout years of psychological research.